kingparra/hpfp/18_-_monad/notes.rst

-a single IO action.** As it happens, the cleanest way to express ordering in a lambda calculus without bolting on something unpleasant is thorough nesting of expressions or lambdas.
+a single IO action.** As it happens, the cleanest way to express ordering in a lambda calculus without bolting on something unpleasant is through nesting of expressions or lambdas.

 Let's get back to desugaring ``do`` syntax with our now-enriched understanding of what monads do for us:

+.. include:: figures/18.3/BindingAndSequencing.hs
+   :code:

 18.5 Monad laws